 (Rooms with en suite bathrooms, swimming pool, bar and restaurant)

 Day free at the Victoria Falls town with lots of optional activities available, including a guided walking tour of the Falls (please contact Bestway Tours & Safaris to pre-book this tour at an added cost of US$ 50), helicopter safaris, Boma dinner, a historical bridge tour, a canopy tour, and much more.
 (B, D)

 Our exciting Botswana Untouched Safari comes to an end as we are transferred to the airport for our departure flight.
 Optional extensions to Madagascar, South Africa etc., available.
 (B)

 English Speaking Departures (Please contact us for information on French, German, Italian and Spanish speaking departures).

 Feb 17; Mar 13**; May 27; Jun 20**; Aug 02**; Sep 21**; Oct 04; Nov 13 & 25; Dec 17

 Feb 17; Mar 13**; Apr 05; May 27; Jun 20**; Aug 02**; Sep 21**; Oct 04 & 31; Nov 13 & 25; Dec 17

 |Departure(s)||Per Person on Twin Sharing||Single Room Supplement|

-Local Payment: Covers the cost of items and services purchased from villages and towns on our tour itinerary.
++ Park Fees & Activities Payment: Payable at time of booking.
+Covers the cost of local park fees, as well as items and services purchased from villages and towns on our tour itinerary.
 These items include food and other safari accessories purchased from local farmers/shopkeepers, services of local assistants, etc. The local payment is part of our efforts to generate income in areas our safaris travel through.

 This tour operates on a minimum of 04 and a maximum of 12 participants